mgm8/pyngham/docs/protocol.rst

 Before transmitting a packet, the RS code block is scrambled by making a byte xor operation with a pre-generated table based on the polynomial :math:`x^{8} + x^{7} + x^{5} + x^{3} + 1` (defined in the CCSDS 131.0-B-3 standard [7]_).

-When the receiver received a packet, it also perform the same operation to de-scramble the RS code block and get the original content of the RS part of the packet.
+When the receiver receives a packet, it also perform the same operation to de-scramble the RS code block and get the original content of the RS part of the packet.

 By scrambling the packets, long sequence of ones or zeros are avoided, by guarantying a good bit transition along the whole packet.
 More information about packet scrambling (or randomization) can be found in [7]_ (section 8.3).